svenvvv/rcss-sprite-ed/README.md

 Presently, when you click save, then the program will present you with text which you can manually paste into your stylesheet.

+* No support for creating new spritesheets.

+It's required to provide an existing one from an RCSS file.

+* No support for stylesheets containing multiple spritesheets.

+The loader code does support multiple, but at the moment it's hardcoded to exit without prejudice :).
+If you wish to extend it then see `loadStylesheet()` in `MainWindow.py`.

 * Bugs, probably.